fab13n/jsonschema_cn/README.md

               "type": "array",
               "items": {"$ref": "#/definitions/coord"}}}}}}

 Enter JSCN, a.k.a.
-"JsonSchema Compact Notation", which expresses the exact same schema as follows:
+"JSON Schema Compact Notation", which expresses the exact same schema as follows:

     {